Sexual abuse charge a conspiracy, will come out clean: Murugha math seer | Law-Order

 A case of sexual harassment and kidnapping has been registered against Basavarajan in Chitradurga on a complaint by a woman, who is said to be a staff at the seminary.

-Meanwhille, Chief Minister Basavaraj Bommai, in response to a question about the case, said the legal process will follow.
+Chief Minister Basavaraj Bommai, in response to a question on the case, said the legal process would follow.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)